makerdao/mips/MIP39/mip39.md

 Core Objectives and Domains are not directly defined in the DAO Primitives MIP Set but are flexible concepts that emerge through the interaction of DAO Primitives.

-Core Units are at the intersection of Domains (which denote skillsets and capabilities) and Objectives (which denote cross-domain long term workstreams.)
+Core Units are at the intersection of Domains (which denote skill sets and capabilities) and Objectives (which denote cross-domain long term workstreams.)

 A Core Unit can participate in multiple objectives and can fall under one or more domains.